 - Writing support is offered year-round.
-Regular hours are scheduled during the spring and fall terms.
-During the summer, all sessions are by appointment.
 Trained tutors offer professional appraisal of all written material and can make suggestions to improve presentation and clarity.
 Call ahead to schedule a session.
-Students may only drop in if an available session has gone unfilled. - Writing tutors can assist in any of the following ways: - One-on-one Consultations: All writing tutors have extensive writing and teaching experience.
+Students may only drop in if an available session has gone unfilled. - Writing tutors can assist in any of the following ways:

+- One-on-one Consultations: All writing tutors have extensive writing and teaching experience.
 They provide a professional eye to critically analyze your writing and suggest improvements.
 It's an interactive process that can benefit you at any stage of the writing process, from organizing ideas, to revising drafts, to putting the finishing touches on an essay.
 Sessions are booked in one-hour segments, and generally, each person is limited to one hour a day. - Résumés & Cover Letters: Learning Resource Center tutors provide a variety of résumé and cover letter counseling.
 They can help you update your résumé and more completely catalog your skills.
 They can also provide much general job search information.
 (For specific practice-related issues, contact the Practice office directly.) - Tip Sheets: The LRC website provides a number of guides to research, the writing process, argument structure, and the job search, available on: www.the-bac.edu/lrc